 Step 2 – Cleaning Wheels, Tyres & Wheel Arches

-It is a good idea to regularly clean your Wheel Arches, you could apply a little Jaffa to them (even the carpeted arches) and allow it to dwell for better results.
+It's a good idea to regularly clean your Wheel Arches, you could apply a little Jaffa to them (even the carpeted arches) and allow it to dwell for a few minutes, agitating with a brush for better results.

 Spray Jaffa onto your tyres to remove build up of old tyre dressing.
 Agitate with a brush if necessary.